 Around November 1st, all regulated retailers send the UCA the names and information of customers whose service(s) was disconnected after April 15th, and remains disconnected as of November 1st.
+We can be an effective mediator for Albertans whose electricity or gas needs to be reconnected.
 If you're identified as a customer with disconnected services during this period, the UCA follows this process:

 - We try to contact you first by mail, then by phone

 - We may share your information with social agencies such as Alberta Works, AISH and seniors’ organizations who may help with payment